vercel/next.js/errors/middleware-relative-urls.md

 }
 ```

-Or you can simply pass a string containing a valid absolute URL.
+You can also pass directly a string containing a valid absolute URL.

 ### Useful Links